spatie/laravel-medialibrary/UPGRADING.md

 Because there are many breaking changes an upgrade is not that easy.
 There are many edge cases this guide does not cover.
 We accept PRs to improve this guide.

+## From v8 to v9

+- add a column `generated_conversions` to the `media` table.
+If you are using Media Library Pro you used copy the values you now have in the `generated_conversions` key of the `custom_properties` column to `generated_conversions`
+- rename `conversion_file_namer` key in the `media-library` config to `file_namer`.
+This will support both the conversions and responsive images from now on.
+More info [in our docs](https://spatie.be/docs/laravel-medialibrary/v9/advanced-usage/naming-generated-files).
+- in several releases of v8 config options were added.
+We recommend going over your config file in `config/media-library.php` and add any options that are present in the default config file that ships with this package.

 ## From v7 to v8

 - internally the media library has been restructured and nearly all namespaces have changed.
 Class names remained the same.
 In your application code hunt to any usages of classes that start with `Spatie\MediaLibrary`.
 Take a look in the source code of medialibrary what the new namespace of the class is and use that.